Get Tools and Information in our Coronavirus Webportal>>

 Participation is open to all companies operating a temperature-controlled space.

-Step 2: Complete the Energy Reporting Model Data Entry Form* for an additional fee to receive quantitative feedback on year-over-year energy consumption (Not mandatory, but required to receive output report and be eligible for award recognition) and email to email@example.com
+Step 2: Complete the Energy Reporting Model Data Entry Form* for an additional fee to receive quantitative feedback on year-over-year energy consumption (Not mandatory, but required to receive output report and be eligible for award recognition) and email to email@example.com.
+If you are an International Warehouse, use the International Energy Reporting Model Data Entry Form.

 Step 3: Complete the online Energy Management Self-Assessment (Mandatory for all program participants) for qualitative feedback on your facility's general culture towards energy consumption.
 This online assessment takes approximately 15-30 minutes and results in an assessment report.
 (A score a level two (2) or higher on all twelve (12) modules is required for gold-level recognition, provided the quantitative analysis demonstrates improvement in energy efficiency over time.)